Eligibility to Sit for the Bar

 Choosing a Law School

-All five of the Indiana Law Schools are approved by the American Bar Association:
+All four of the Indiana Law Schools are approved by the American Bar Association:

 - Indiana University School of Law, Bloomington